 According to the U.S Environmental Protection Agency, 3M, the Minnesota Mining and Manufacturing Company, which was the primary PFOS manufacturer in the United States, voluntarily terminated PFOS production beginning in 2002.
 In 2006, other companies began to phase out PFOA production.
-However, those who were exposed to it for a long time had already started showing symptoms of diseases caused by the toxic chemicals.
+However, those who were exposed to it for a long time had already started showing symptoms of diseases caused by toxic chemicals.

 A slew of AFFF foam cancer lawsuits has been filed against the Maplewood-based manufacturing behemoth 3M, over its former PFAS production, including one that resulted in an $850 million settlement with the state of Minnesota in 2018.
-Analysts think that 3M has to set aside hundreds of millions of dollars to meet future settlements and court awards.
+Analysts think that 3M has to set aside hundreds of millions of dollars to meet future firefighter foam cash settlements and court awards.

 Earlier, as per the revised schedule, it was decided that the parties in the pool of bellwether firefighting foam litigation must complete the fact discovery by February 21, 2022, and expert depositions by July 28, 2022.
 Pretrial Daubert challenges and applications for summary judgment have a new date of August 15, 2022.
 The first bellwether trial case recommendations must be filed by October 14, 2022.
-The preliminary discovery in the first round of the bellwether AFFF lawsuit trials is slated to commence in March 2023.
+The preliminary discovery in the first round of the bellwether AFFF cancer lawsuit trials is slated to commence in March 2023.

 According to a recent study conducted by the Maine Medical Center Research Institute, PFAS, the toxic “forever chemicals” found in AFFF firefighting foam, can decrease bone mineral density in adolescent boys, which can lead to bone fractures and a variety of other orthopedic problems, in addition to the diseases mentioned above.
 It is hoped that this will help to strengthen the plaintiffs’ claims during the ongoing AFFF lawsuits.